American Pharoah owner wins end to gambling lawsuit

 But Zayat said the statute of limitations began to run in 2005 when Rubinsky hired a lawyer and investigator to recoup the alleged debts.
 Rubinsky countered that the clock began ticking in April 2008 when Zayat sent text messages promising repayment.

-But the judge said these messages expressed only Zayat’s willingness to help Rubinsky, and that the messages also explicitly said “I am not obliged to pay anything” and “don’t owe a soul anythings [sic].”
+But the judge said these messages expressed only Zayat’s willingness to help Rubinsky, and that the messages also explicitly said “I am not obliged to pay anything” and “don’t owe a soul anythings.”
 Martini also said Zayat did nothing to stop Rubinsky from suing sooner.

 “Under New Jersey law, an acknowledgement or promise to pay a debt will only restart the statute of limitations if it is unconditional and in a signed writing,” Martini wrote.
 “No reasonable jury could conclude that defendant made an unconditional promise to pay the alleged debt.”